JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 *5 minute read, 30-90 minute setup*

-In this tutorial we are going to be connecting our current computer to a remote server and gain access to the files saved on it.
+In this tutorial, we are going to legally hack into a remote server and gain access to its files from our computer.
 #
 ### Part 1 : Finding Course-Specific Credentials ###
 Before doing anything we need to know the username and password associated with the account we want to access.